marick/ecto_test_data_builder/USE.md

 ```

 Notice that the `:name` and `:species_id` fields are given random
-values. (`Faker.Cat.name`, from the Faker package LINKY, chooses randomly from a list of plausible
+values. (`Faker.Cat.name`, from the [Faker](https://github.com/elixirs/faker) package, chooses randomly from a list of plausible
 cat names.)
 Generally, I think that's a good practice.
 If the test
 doesn't declare that a value is relevant (by passing it explicitly
 in), let's test the test by making it different every time.